 Offbeat Riding Safaris give you an exceptional adventure on horseback in the heart of the Maasai Mara, exploring the vast plains and enjoying spectacular wildlife sightings on a completely unique safari.
 The rides vary in length from 8 to 11 days and all comprise some mobile camping while some also include a couple of nights at Deloraine - Offbeat Safaris' stately house - on the edge of the beautiful Rift Valley.

 The tents used on mobile safaris are spacious 10ft by 9ft tents with twin camp beds, mattresses, sheet and blankets.
 Towels, soap and torches are provided and there is a gas lamp and hurricane lamp in each tent.
-In addition, each tent has a private loo and showers are always available.
+In addition, each tent has a private long drop toilet and bucket showers are always available.

-Offbeat use well-trained, quality horses that are used to the varied terrain as well as the wildlife, including big game, that you are likely to encounter.
+Offbeat matches you with a horse, all of which are well-trained and of high quality stock that are used to the varied terrain as well as the wildlife, including big game, that you are likely to encounter.
 Their guides are very experienced to ensure a safe and highly enjoyable ride.
-Guests should be comfortable at all paces and be able to gallop out of trouble.
-You can expect to spend between four and six hours in the saddle each day with a generous break for lunch.
+Guests should be considered as experienced riders and comfortable at all paces and be able to gallop out of trouble.
+You can expect to spend between four and seven hours in the saddle each day with a generous break for lunch.
 Set departures take a minimum of four and a maximum of 12 riders.

-The Offbeat riding safaris are not suitable for children due to the fast nature of the activity posing a potential hazard to their safety.
+Offbeat Riding Safaris are not suitable for children due to the fast nature of the activity posing a potential hazard to their safety.